 MUSK, BULL, AND PLUMELESS THISTLES

-Milestone® specialty herbicide (aminopyralid) at 3 to 5 fluid ounces product per acre (fl oz/A) provides good to excellent control of musk, bull, and plumeless thistle (Table 1).
+Milestone® herbicide at 3 to 5 fluid ounces of product per acre (fl oz/A) provides good to excellent control of musk, bull, and plumeless thistle (Table 1).
 Milestone can be applied from rosette (fall or spring) to early flower growth stages.
-Fall application timing on biennial thistle rosettes will provide control of rosettes and germinating seeds through the following growing season (Figure 1).
+Fall application timing on biennial thistle rosettes will provide control through the following growing season (Figure 1).
 Field studies have also been conducted when musk thistle is at late bolt to early flower growth stage.
-In field trials conducted at two locations in the mid-west, Opensight® specialty herbicide (aminopyralid plus metsulfuron) at 1.5 to 2 ounces of product per acre provided similar control as Milestone (aminopyralid alone) when applied to musk thistle at late bud to early bloom growth stage (Figure 2).
-(Table 2)
+In field trials conducted at two locations in the mid-west, Opensight® herbicide at 1.5 to 2 ounces of product per acre provided similar control as Milestone when applied to musk thistle at late bud to early bloom growth stage (Figure 2).

 Improving the desirable plant community by seeding with competitive grasses or implementing grazing management practices that favor desirable vegetation may be necessary to provide long-term control of biennial thistles.
 On disturbed sites, integrating the use of herbicides with reseeding and/or with insect biological control agents is likely to decrease biennial thistle populations more effectively than any control method used alone.